 2.9 Necessity and Complementarity of the Projects

-Compliance of the Integrated Project with EU competition law rules: The Direct Participants are active in different fields of the ME/CT ecosystem and will collaborate with each other develop an innovative ME/CT project within the EU.
+Compliance of the Integrated Project with EU competition law rules: The Direct Participants are active in different fields of the ME/CT ecosystem and will collaborate with each other to develop an innovative ME/CT project within the EU.
 Such collaborations are essential to achieve the goals of the Integrated Project and comply with the requirements of Article 101 of the Treaty on the functioning of the EU (“TFEU”).
 In addition, where necessary, the Direct Participants concerned have completed or are in the process of completing the merger control requirements

+2.9.1 Summary of the participation of the Direct Participants to the WS

+The Direct Participants will collaborate within and/or between the above-mentioned WS.
+Each Direct Participant’s individual project constitutes a single project which is part of the Integrated Project.
+Table XX below summarizes the participation of the Direct Participants to the four different WS.

+Table XX: Summary of the WS of the IPCEI on XXXX and the involvement of each Direct Participant